 International students and scholars are free to travel both domestically and internationally during their time at Yeshiva University.
 Prior to leaving the U.S. make sure that you documents are in order to avoid difficulty reentering.
 If you plan to travel outside of the U.S., please keep in mind that you will need to have certain documents with you in order to re-enter the United States.

-All F-1 students should carry the following documents with them when reentering the U.S.:
+All F-1 students and J exchange visitors should carry the following documents with them when reentering the U.S.:

-- Passport valid for 6 months beyond end date on your I-20.
+- Passport valid for 6 months beyond teh date you plan to enter the U.S..

-- Valid F-1 visa (Canadians do not a need visa) IMPORTANT: If you do not have a valid visa stamp in your passport consistent with your current immigration status, you will need to apply for a visa at a U.S. Consulate abroad.
+- Valid F-1 or J-1visa (Canadians do not a need visa) IMPORTANT: If you do not have a valid visa stamp in your passport consistent with your current immigration status, you will need to apply for a visa at a U.S. Consulate abroad.
 Contact the U.S. Consulate/Embassy well in advance of your intended travel to see how long they are taking to schedule appointments.
-You can find the websites for each of the Consulates here: http://usembassy.state.gov.
+You can find the websites for each of the Consulates here: https://www.usembassy.gov.

 - Signed I-20 (1 time per year) or DS-2019 (every 6 months)